VictorEscribano/MTG-Deck/README.md

 # MTG-Deck
 This repository contains a tool for managing and analyzing Magic: The Gathering (MTG) decks.
-With this code, you can load a list of cards from a file and generate a graphical representation of the deck's mana curve, showing the distribution of mana costs across the cards.
-Additionally, a JSON file is generated with all the card information, including name, mana cost, type, and text.
+With this code, you can create, load and modify Magic The Gathering Decks and generate a graphical representation of the deck's mana curve in order to analyze the balance of your deck.
+Additionally, a JSON file is generated with all the card information, including name, mana cost, type, text, url, price, etc.

 ## Usage